Morph Bags is not a typical company. We exist to turn waste into opportunity.

 CDL Workshops & Events

-The CDL’s workshop series took participants through a structured systemic design process as they focused on some of Bangkok’s most pressing challenges.
-Workshops were complemented by curated panel discussions featuring diverse expert voices, that also included breakout sessions that every participant’s knowledge and perspective, and social meetups that helped build a lasting community.
-In less than twelve months, what started as an experiment among a handful of people became a grassroots collective.
+The CDL’s workshop programs took participants through our adaptive systemic design process as they focused on some of Bangkok’s most pressing challenges.
+Workshops were complemented by curated panel discussions featuring diverse expertise that included everything from global to hyperlocal efforts.
+Those events also had breakout sessions that picked up where the panel left off, so that everyone could share and learn from each other.

-The Incubation Network’s Circular Innovation Jam — the Incubation Network partnered with the CDL and Linear to Circular to launch the first Circular Innovation Jam, a virtual design sprint developing inclusive solutions to advance circular economies for plastics and waste management across South and Southeast Asia.
+The Incubation Network’s Circular Innovation Jam — the Incubation Network partnered with the CDL and Linear to Circular to launch the first Circular Innovation Jam.
+Together, we ran a virtual design sprint developing inclusive solutions to advance circular economies for plastics and waste management across South and Southeast Asia.

 The ASEAN Workshop on the Promotion of CSR for Social Welfare and Development

-The CDL was invited to lead workshops for the ASEAN Workshop on the Promotion of CSR for Social Welfare and Development — a convening that brought government representatives from across the ASEAN region together to work collaboratively on advancing corporate social responsibility and sustainable development.
-It was a meaningful opportunity to bring systemic design methods directly to the policymakers engaged in some of the region’s most consequential decisions.
+The CDL was invited to lead workshops for the ASEAN Workshop on the Promotion of CSR for Social Welfare and Development, which brought together government representatives from across the ASEAN region to advance corporate social responsibility and sustainable development.
+The program was a meaningful opportunity to bring systemic design methods directly to people leading relevant efforts throughout the region.

 CircularSTL Symposia